Harris explains in exclusive CNN interview why she’s shifted her position on key issues since her first run for president - KVIA

 “My values have not changed.
 So that is the reality of it.
 And four years of being vice president, I’ll tell you, one of the aspects, to your point, is traveling the country extensively,” she said, pointing to her 17 visits to Georgia since becoming vice president.
 “I believe it is important to build consensus, and it is important to find a common place of understanding of where we can actually solve problems.”

+Describing the Sunday in July when Biden, after weeks of pressure, announced his decision to withdraw from the race, Harris said she was at home making pancakes and bacon for her nieces when the phone rang.

+“It was Joe Biden, and he told me what he had decided to do.
+And I asked him, ‘Are you sure?’
+And he said, ‘Yes,’” she recalled, adding: “My first thought was not about me, to be honest with you.
+My first thought was about him.”

-Embracing her vow to act as a president for “all Americans,” Harris said in the interview she would appoint a Republican to her Cabinet if elected, though said she did not have a particular name in mind.
+Embracing her vow to act as a president for “all Americans,” Harris said in the interview she would appoint a Republican to her cabinet if elected, though said she did not have a particular name in mind.
+It revives a tradition over the past several decades – not embraced by Trump or Biden – of presidents naming at least one member of the opposing party to their cabinet.

 “I’ve got 68 days to go with this election, so I’m not putting the cart before the horse,” she said.
 “But I would, I think.
 I think it’s really important.
 I have spent my career inviting diversity of opinion.
 I think it’s important to have people at the table when some of the most important decisions are being made that have different views, different experiences.
 And I think it would be to the benefit of the American public to have a member of my Cabinet who was a Republican.”